 The reach of the Gerstacker Fellowship Program has extended to twenty-two school districts throughout the state.
 School leadership is influenced by Gerstacker Fellows in school districts as far north as Traverse City, Kalamazoo Public Schools to the west, Marlette Community Schools to the east, and Warren Consolidated Schools to the south.

 The school districts represent rural, surburban, and urban communities.
-Those communities include Alpena Public Schools, Avondale School District, Brandon School District, Carrollton Public Schools, Coleman Community Schools, Education Achievement Authority of Michigan, Frankenmuth School District, Hale Area Schools, Lapeer Community Schools, Marysville Public Schools, Marlette Community Schools, Mesick Consolidated Schools, Midland County ESA, Romeo Community Schools, St. Clair County Regional Educational Services Agency, Saginaw City School District, Saginaw Township Community Schools, Swan Valley School District, Swartz Creek Community Schools, Utica Community Schools, and the Warren Consolidated Schools.
+Those communities include Alpena Public Schools, Avondale School District, Bangor Township Schools, Bay-Arenac ISD, Bay City Public Schools, Brandon School District, Carrollton Public Schools, Coleman Community Schools, Education Achievement Authority of Michigan, Frankenmuth School District, Hale Area Schools, Kentwood Public Schools, Lapeer Community Schools, Marysville Public Schools, Marlette Community Schools, Mesick Consolidated Schools, Midland County ESA, Oxford Community Schools, Romeo Community Schools, St. Clair County Regional Educational Service Agency, Saginaw City School District, Saginaw Township Community Schools, Swan Valley School District, Swartz Creek Community Schools, Utica Community Schools, and the Warren Consolidated Schools.

-Almost half of the Gerstacker Fellows have advanced their career since the completion of the Program.
+Half of the Gerstacker Fellows have advanced their careers since the completion of the Program.
 They have earned the opportunity to provide leadership at an advanced level as Superintendents, Associate and Assistant Superintendents, Elementary, Middle, and High School Principals and Directors as well as stronger teachers in the classroom and educational leaders within their school building.

 The Gerstacker Fellows have all acknowledged the "life-altering" experience provided by the Gerstacker Fellowship Program.
 Specifically, they have noted its intellectual stimulation, the ability to see what is in play educationally on the other side of the world, to articulate a vision of what it means to educate our students for the 21st Century, and to develop leadership skills required to translate that vision into practice.